Abdurrahman Ali Al-Jifri

-As-Sayyid Abd Al-Rahman Ali Al-Jifri (born in November 1943) is a Yemeni opposition leader.
+Sayyid Abdurrahman Ali al-Jifri (born in November 1943) is a Yemeni opposition leader.
 He was the vice-president of the Presidency Council of the short-lived Government of the Democratic Republic of Yemen that was established on May 21, 1994.
 He was also the President of the National Opposition Front (MOWJ), the opposition group that fought and lost the brief war of secession against the Republic of Yemen in 1994.
 As of 2013 he was the Chairman of MOWJ, comprising the group of former socialist leaders who fled the country in 1994.

 Education

-Born in Yeshbum, Shabwa, Abd Al-Rahman learned the Qur'an at his father's school in Yeshbum.
+Born in Yeshbum, Shabwa, Abdurrahman learned the Qur'an at his father's school in Yeshbum.
 He had his primary and intermediate stage education at the Al-Abdaleyah Al-Muhseniah school in Lahej, and his secondary-stage {high school} education at the Halwan school in Cairo, Egypt.
 After completion, he spent two years at the Faculty of Science in Cairo University and was awarded the Bachelor of Science (Military Science) in February 1965 by the military college.
 He was the first among the foreign students to pass the college study.

-In 1964, Abd Al-Rahman was granted the "Culture Award" for his thesis on the Positive Neutrality and Non-Alliance Policy which was published in the Magazine of the Armed Forces of U.A.R., the same year.
+In 1964, Abdurrahman was granted the "Culture Award" for his thesis on the Positive Neutrality and Non-Alliance Policy which was published in the Magazine of the Armed Forces of U.A.R., the same year.
 He subsequently pursued a course in military engineering at the Al-Taif Military Engineering School and from 1973 to 1975, studied English language, computer programming, and business administration in London.